 On the day of your procedure:

 After the procedure, you will stay in the recovery room for up to about 2 hours.
 Most people are able to go home the day of their procedure.
 You will be given a urine strainer to catch the bits of stone passed in your urine.

 Curhan GC.
 Nephrolithiasis.
 In: Goldman L, Schafer AI, eds.
 Cecil Medicine.
 24th ed.
 Philadelphia, Pa: Saunders Elsevier; 2011:chap 128.

-Updated by: David C. Dugdale, III, MD, Professor of Medicine, Division of General Medicine, Department of Medicine, University of Washington School of Medicine; and Scott Miller, MD, Urologist in private practice in Atlanta, Georgia.
-Also reviewed by David Zieve, MD, MHA, Medical Director, A.D.A.M., Inc.
+Updated by: Scott Miller, MD, Urologist in private practice in Atlanta, Georgia.
+Also reviewed by David Zieve, MD, MHA, Bethanne Black, and the A.D.A.M.
+Editorial team.